SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 - `newTable` is the factory method that creates the table component that you are going to use to display your Todo list.
 - `addColumn:` is the way you add different table columns (you can have several, if we wanted to have just a single string we would have use a list).
 - `SpCheckBoxTableColumn evaluated: [:aTask | aTask isDone]` creates a table column that displays the status of your Todo task (done or not done).
-- `width: 20` is to avoid the column to take all available space (otherwise, the table component will distribute the available space proportionally by column).
+- `width: 20` is to avoid the column taking all available space (otherwise, the table component will distribute the available space proportionally by column).
-- `SpStringTableColumn title: 'Title' evaluated: [:aTask | aTask title])` is the same as `SpCheckBoxTableColumn` but it creates a column that has a title and it will to show the title of the task as a string.
+- `SpStringTableColumn title: 'Title' evaluated: [:aTask | aTask title])` is the same as `SpCheckBoxTableColumn` but it creates a column that has a title and it will show the title of the task as a string.

 And about the layout definition:

-- `SpBoxLayout newTopToBottom` creates a box layout that distributes elements in vertical arrangement.
+- `SpBoxLayout newTopToBottom` creates a box layout that distributes elements in a vertical arrangement.
 - `add: todoListPresenter` adds the list as a subcomponent of our presenter.
-Here we only have one but you can have as many subcomponents you want.
-Note that by default, the box layout distributes all elements in proportional way (since this is the only element for the moment, it will take 100% of the avalaible space.
+Here we only have one but you can have as many subcomponents as you want.
+Note that by default, the box layout distributes all elements in a proportional way (since this is the only element for the moment, it will take 100% of the available space.

 And now, we need to give our Todo list the tasks to display: